alevani/ant_war_simulation/README.md

 https://www.livescience.com/747-ants-rule-world.html

+- Ants emerged 120 millions years ago but really became something big only 60 millions years after

+- about 20'000 ant species (11'000 classified, 1/3 of all insect biomass)

+- They adapt to each env, that's why they exist everywhere.

+>  They come in a range of colors from yellow and red to black.
+They exist in deserts, rain forests, and swamps—anywhere but the coldest and highest places on Earth.

+Many ants feed from flowering plants rich in carbohydrates

+Some carpenter species construct defensive shelters around base of plants to guard them from other insects (food supply protection, could be cool to implement)

+- Hymenoptera, females do all the work

 https://www.quantamagazine.org/ants-build-complex-structures-with-a-few-simple-rules-20140409/

 https://www.sciencedaily.com/releases/2007/10/071009212548.htm

 https://theconversation.com/leafcutter-ants-are-in-a-chemical-arms-race-against-a-behaviour-changing-fungus-97892

-short introduction on ants, the species, the population, why they are interesting
+-short introduction on ants, the species, the population, why they are interesting

 ### Mechanisms